gelouko/gelouko.github.io/_posts/2020-11-06-developers-work-free-with-custodian.markdown

 ---
 Check out this simple cross-account architecture to create guardrails across your organization and let your developers work without worrying about creating resources that could impact your organization.

-Average reading: 15 minutes
+Average reading time: 20 minutes

 ## What is Cloud Custodian?

 [Cloud Custodian](https://cloudcustodian.io/) is an open-source, CNCF sandbox project, that helps you to keep a compliant cloud environment (AWS, GCP, or Azure) by monitoring your resources and checking for compliance, applying action on them to ensure your environment is safe.

-You can use Cloud Custodian to tag storage from being public, monitor your environment for exposed topics, delete unencrypted resources, and more!
+You can use Cloud Custodian to avoid storage from being public, monitor your environment for exposed topics, delete unencrypted resources, and more!

 You can check the [Cloud Custodian documentation](https://cloudcustodian.io/docs/index.html) for more information on the tool.